NexTa-Li/MVCSoftbody/Notes.md

 - The system is introducing a lot of extra energy somehow.
 - I suspect this is due to handling the collisions inside of the integration, but if not in there then where else?
 - I can move handle softbody collisions to accumulate forces and change the resolved velocities to forces, this would mean resolving softbody collisions two times per idle call.
+- Update [ 2023-09-02 ]: this is driving me insane. it could be being caused by so many different things.
+Even a slight miscalculation in positions could cause a chain reaction of collisions permanently that could very easily be the reason why there is so much extra energy.

 # Math